 Jess has a background in law, having practised in private practice after qualifying as a lawyer in 2015 and holds a Law Degree and a Masters in International Business Law from Exeter University.

-Ben is the current holder of the U.K. Active Unsung Hero award for his tireless work encouraging more people to be more active, more often.
+Ben won the U.K. Active Unsung Hero award for his tireless work encouraging more people to be more active, more often.
 Since winning the award Ben has been through a difficult time with his own mental wellbeing so we’ll be talking about this along with his views on what the fitness industry could be doing to help combat mental illness.

 Those who have heard Ben speak before will know that he doesn’t mince his words so get ready and fasten your seatbelts!